EcsRx/ecsrx/README.md

-# EcsRx / SystemsRx
+# EcsRx

-EcsRx is a reactive take on the common ECS pattern with a well separated design using rx and adhering to IoC and other sensible design patterns, with a more cut down systems only version called SystemsRx if you dont need Entities and Components.
+EcsRx is a reactive take on the common ECS pattern with a well separated design using rx and adhering to IoC and other sensible design patterns.

 [![Build Status][build-status-image]][build-status-url]
 [![Code Quality Status][codacy-image]][codacy-url]